clementm916/bc-11-todo-consoleapp/README.md

 # Functionality
 ### `--help`
-A user can find the built-in functionality of the application can be found using the `--help` option for any command:
+This is to help the user whenever they have trouble using a given command:
 ```sh
 $ items --help
 Usage: items [OPTIONS] TODO_NAME